openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

 OpenVINO GenAI API Guide
 ===============================

-This guide shows the essential steps for integrating the OpenVINO GenAI API into your application.
+This guide provide the instructions for integrating the OpenVINO GenAI API into your application.
 The steps below demonstrate how to load a model and pass the input context to receive generated text.

 The examples use a CPU as the target device, however, the GPU support is also available.
 Note that the GPU is running only LLM inference, while token selection and tokenization/detokenization remain on the CPU for efficiency.
 Tokenizers are represented as a separate model and run on the CPU using the provided inference capabilities.

-Before proceeding, make sure that you have installed the OpenVINO GenAI API using :doc:`PyPI or Archives <../../get-started/install-openvino>`.
+Before proceeding, make sure that you have installed the OpenVINO GenAI API using :doc:`PyPI or Archive <../../get-started/install-openvino>` distributions.

 1. Export an LLM model via Hugging Face Optimum-Intel.
 A chat-tuned TinyLlama model is used for this example: